Top Menu

 Other than that, I stuck to the recipe.

-Stuffed zucchini blossoms ready to be baked.
+Stuffed zucchini flowers ready to be baked.

 The Results

 Even without garlic and onion, my sister said it tasted “very Italian.”
-The flowers themselves?
+The zucchini flowers themselves?
 From everything I’ve read, they taste faintly of zucchini, but I would say they are almost tasteless.
 I suspect they are coveted because they can deliver almost any filling you choose in a very pretty package.

 The final dish was light, fresh and delicate.
 Just the kind of appetizer you want in the heat of the summer.
 My first instinct was to add a bit of garlic to the tomatoes but I now wonder if that would overpower the delicate flavours of the blossoms and ricotta.